Skip to main content

 Overview

 Musique Agent runs on Raspberry Pi devices to provide reliable, dedicated audio playback for your locations.
-This guide covers the complete installation and configuration process for Raspberry Pi 4 devices.
+This guide covers three different installation methods to suit your deployment needs.

 Requirements